Stipe Plazibat: Home United

-After his contract was not renewed by the Hougang United's Management, Plazibat moved to local rivals, Home United.
+After his contract was not renewed by the Hougang United's management, Plazibat moved to local rivals, Home United.

 His start with the team saw him scoring in the AFC Cup qualifying round against Phnom Penh Crown over 2 legs while he also scored 4 goals in his Home United league debut in the 1st match in the 2017 season.
-He followed up his impressive early season form with 2 more goals against Brunei DPMM FC, bringing his league tally up to 6 goals from 2 games.
-He scored his 7th goal for Home in a top of the clash with Albirex Niigata(S) in his 3rd league game.
+He followed up his impressive early season form with 2 more goals against Brunei DPMM, bringing his league tally up to 6 goals from 2 games.
+He scored his 7th goal for Home in a top of the clash with Albirex Niigata (S) in his 3rd league game.

 He continued his goalscoring form for the Protectors in a midweek AFC Cup game against Than Quảng Ninh, scoring 4 goals to help his side to a 5–4 victory in Vietnam, the second time he has scored 4 goals in 2017.
 This brings his total goals scored, in all competitions, to 11 goals in 8 games for his new club.
 He continued his fine goal scoring form by notching a brace in the uniform derby against Warriors FC, helping his side to a 2–2 draw.
 With that, he reached 10 goals in just 5 league appearances.
 It proved to be a productive season for Plazibat as he recorded 38 goals and 14 assists in all competitions for Home.

 Bangkok Glass

-He joined Bangkok Glass in January 2018, he left the club in June 2018.
+Plazibat joined Bangkok Glass in January 2018, he left the club in June 2018.
 He scored a total of 3 goals in 9 games.
 In August 2018, he had a week-long trial period with Dundee scoring a goal in a friendly against Falkirk.

-Return to Solin
+Return to NK Solin

-In September 2018, Plazibat returned to his first senior club Solin after failing to secure a contract with Scottish side Dundee F.C. despite scoring a goal and an assist in a trial game.
+In September 2018, Plazibat returned to his first senior club NK Solin after failing to secure a contract with Scottish side Dundee despite scoring a goal and an assist in a trial game.
 On 21 September 2018, he made his second league debut for the club as a substitute in a 3–2 loss against Šibenik.